Roadie manages three kinds of data in a cloud storage:

 $ roadie source put ~/source source.tar.gz

-Data files are stored in roadie://data/
+Data files are stored in roadie://data/ and referred in data of Roadie’s

 script files.

-sub command uploads a file to a cloud storage.
+put sub command uploads a file to a cloud storage.

-The following example uploads FILENAME
+The following example uploads FILENAME:

 $ roadie data put FILENAME